 The future funding status of this Plan will be influenced by the investment earnings.
 These two charts show what the next ten years would look like with a 9.5% annual return in each year.
-The Plan has earned an average 9.0% per year over the ten-year period ending June 30, 2006.
+The Plan has earned an average 6.8% per year over the ten-year period ending June 30, 2010.

-As you can see, the Plan would reach 101% funding by 2017.
-The contribution rate drops over the entire ten-year period.
+As you can see, the Plan's funding would increase slightly to 93% funding by 2020.
+The contribution rate increases and then drops over the ten-year period.